binkley/kotlin-magic-bus/README.md

 ## TODO

-* JaCoCo is not running coverage verification
+* JaCoCo shows 100% instruction coverage, but says there are missed branches